-With the cost of food on the rise, it’s more important than ever to budget, plan, and really only buy what you need, this doesn’t mean cut back on the goodies.
+With the cost of food on the rise, it’s more important than ever to budget, plan, and only buy what you need, this doesn’t mean cut back on the goodies.
 It just means you have to be more creative with your weekly shop.
-Here at Irish consumer we are going to give some helpful tips, on making the most of your budget.
-The key is to treat your household income as a business, it’s important to know your incomings and outgoings, that way you will know how much you can spend, and it will give you the control of your finances instead of your finances controlling you.
+Here at Irish consumer, we are going to give some helpful tips, on making the most of your budget.
+The key is to treat your household income like a business, it’s important to know your incomings and outgoings, that way you will know how much you can spend, and it will give you the control of your finances instead of your finances controlling you.

 Once your list is completed have a budget done, on how much you have to spend.
 Some weeks you might have to spend a little more for example on toiletries, birthdays, alcohol.
-This is when you really have to do your homework.
+This is when you have to do your homework.
 Do a price comparison in each supermarket, to see what’s on special offer this can be done online.

 Dunnes Stores are currently offering customers €10 off €50 vouchers check in store for details.

-Only buy own brand labels,you will be surprised how good they taste and it’s a fraction of the price of main brand products.
+Only buy own-brand labels, you will be surprised how good they taste and it’s a fraction of the price of main brand products.

 Here’s a quick list to remember before you shop

-- Keep track of food you eat
+- Keep track of the food you eat

 - Prepare a list and stick to it